-- On election night, immediately upon the closing of the polls at 8:00 p.m. and continuing without adjournment until all Vote Centers are accounted for, we collect, resolve, and tally all the votes cast at the Vote Center and the VBM ballots received prior to Election Day that have been accepted for counting.
-VBM ballots received on and after Election Day are included in subsequent result updates. - Beginning at 8:05 p.m. on election night, we release the results of this tally to the public and to the Secretary of State, reported by contest and by precinct.
+• On election night, immediately upon the closing of the polls at 8 p.m. and continuing without adjournment until all Vote Centers are accounted for, OCROV staff collects, resolves, and tallies all the votes cast at the Vote Center and the VBM ballots received prior to Election Day that have been accepted for

+- counting.
+VBM ballots received on and after Election Day are included in subsequent result updates. - Beginning at 8:05 p.m. on election night, OCROV releases the results of this tally to the public and to the Secretary of State, reported by contest and by precinct.
 Vote results are considered unofficial until the elections official completes the official canvass. - The distribution of semifinal official election results will commence at 8:05 p.m.
-Once Vote Center results begin arriving, results are updated every 30 minutes until all Vote Centers have been reported.
+Once Vote Center results begin arriving, results are updated at 9:30 p.m. and every 30 minutes thereafter until all Vote Centers have been reported.